 Furthermore, another issue with true bypass pedals came with the rise of delay and reverb pedals.
 Since switching the pedal off completely removes the pedal from your signal chain – it completely removes your decaying reverb or delay trails.
 Which can put quite the damper on your washed-out, shoegaze-esque vibes.

 What is Buffered Bypass?

-A buffer is essentially a tiny pre-amp that helps enhance the signal passing through it, in this case it works to help preserve your instrument’s tone.
-A pedal with “buffered bypass” means that it has a buffer within its internal circuitry.
-Which, depending on the pedal, can be a highly-sought-after feature.
+A buffer is essentially a tiny pre-amp that helps enhance the signal passing through it, in this case, it works to help preserve your instrument’s tone.
+A pedal with a “buffered bypass” means that it has a buffer within its internal circuitry.
+Which, depending on the pedal, can be a highly sought-after feature.